 VC investment was soft in Japan during Q4'22, although there continued to be a solid amount of deal volume at the Seed and Series A deal stages.
 Concerns about rising interest rates, the appreciation of the US dollar versus the Yen, and a US - and potentially global - economic downturn had many VC investors in Japan taking a cautious approach to their investments.
-In addition to Electric vehicles, hot areas of investment in Japan during Q4'22 included healthtech, blockchain, and gaming.
+In addition to ESG-related topics such as renewable energy, hot areas of investment in Japan during Q4'22 included healthtech, blockchain, and gaming.